Maggot Brain: Influence

 Maggot Brain was also influential to subsequent artists.
 Vernon Reid of the band Living Colour called the album "a magnum opus of rock 'n' roll."
 Michael Melchiondo (Dean Ween) of Ween has said: "When I heard 'Maggot Brain,' it was like, [...] there's this whole other thing, and it's even better, and there's more of it.
 And I can go see it live, and there's nine guitar players that are this good.
 So that was the hugest, hugest deal."
 Melchiondo paid tribute to Eddie Hazel on the track "A Tear for Eddie" from Ween's 1994 album Chocolate and Cheese.
 The Mars Volta's 2006 Amputechture album features a "Maggot Brain"-inspired guitar solo on the song "Vicarious Atonement".
 Jazz musician Angel Bat Dawid also drew influence from Funkadelic and "Maggot Brain".
+The title track of Maggot Brain was also covered by Mike Watt on his 1995 solo album, Ball-Hog or Tugboat?, which featured J. Mascis of Dinosaur Jr. providing the guitar solo, and organ by Bernie Worrell.

-The alternative rock band Sleigh Bells sampled "Can You Get To That?" in their hit song "Rill Rill" from their 2010 album Treats.
+The alternative rock band Sleigh Bells sampled "Can You Get to That?" in their hit song "Rill Rill" from their 2010 album Treats.
 Rapper Esham, a pioneer of horrorcore, sampled "You and Your Folks, Me and My Folks" and "Super Stupid" on his 1990 song "Red Rum" from his album Boomin' Words from Hell.
 Rapper Redman pays tribute to the Maggot Brain cover art in the art for his 1994 album Dare Iz a Darkside, which contains a song called "Cosmic Slop" featuring Erick Sermon and Keith Murray, which takes its name from the Funkadelic album of the same name.
 Childish Gambino's 2016 album "Awaken, My Love!" drew influence from Maggot Brain, as did D'Angelo's 2014 album Black Messiah, which The New York Times said "captured American unrest through the studio murk of Sly Stone, the fervor of Funkadelic and the off-kilter grooves somewhere between J Dilla and Captain Beefheart."

 "Super Stupid" was the only cover song recorded by the alternative metal band Audioslave, who were influenced by Funkadelic and included the cover as a live bonus track on their 2005 album Out of Exile.
 André 3000 of the hip hop group Outkast said of Maggot Brain, "That album blew my mind.
 It made me want to learn to play guitar, and its huge range of styles – funk, bluegrass, country, opera – helped build our sound."
 The singer Bilal names it among his 25 favorite albums, citing its "loose" creative direction as an influence on his own music.